 For the unusual wall design, clay plaster was applied to the concrete shell walls in a thickness of eight centimetres.
 The coarse clay-earth topcoat was applied in such a way as to create the impression of broken earth.

 An art piece comprised of white branching lines hanging in front of the earth-coloured plaster reminds you of roots pushing through the soil and absorbing the minerals that give the wine its unique taste.
-You admire this artwork while sipping the result of what it depicts, in the tasting glass in front of you and the circle closes.Read more »
+You admire this artwork while sipping the result of what it depicts out of the tasting glass in front of you, and the circle closes.Read more »

 The earth is the origin of both wine and the building material clay earth.
 This shared origin can be seen in the wine hotel’s tasting room in the artistic surface structure of the earthen-clay walls.
 The special structure was developed by master plasterer Thomas Glück and bears the name “Blackforest-Line”.
 What makes it special is the impression the structure gives, reminiscent of freshly turned clay-earth.